 Dremio is a distributed system that can be deployed in a public cloud or on premises.
-A Dremio cluster can be co-located with one of the data sources (Hadoop or NoSQL database), or deployed separately.
+A Dremio cluster can be co-located with one of the data sources (Hadoop or NoSQL database) or deployed separately.

-|Azure (VM)||Azure Data Lake Store or other databases hosted on Azure are the primary data sources||Cloud storage (Azure Data Lake Store)|
+|Azure Template||Dremio on Azure Data Lake Store or other databases hosted on Azure.|

-|Standalone||A Hadoop cluster is not available, and the data is not primarily in a single distributed NoSQL database.|
+|Standalone||Dremio on a standalone on-premise cluster; In this deployment scenario, a Hadoop cluster is not available and the data is not in a single distributed NoSQL database.|

 Dremio features a high-performance asynchronous engine that minimizes the number of threads and context switches under heavy load, so unless containers are utilized, the operating system may over-allocate resources to other thread-hungry processes on the nodes.